Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 Also to publish your native apps to the Apple App Store you'll need to have Apple Developer Account.

 This sounds like a lot, and it is, compared to web projects.
-This is one of the brudens of native dev.
+This is one of the burdens of native dev.

-The easiest path to developement is to test on your device using the Expo App.
-Not only does React Native make this process streamlined and easy to work with, it also allows you to see your app as it will appear on a real device which is a great way to test.
+The easiest path to development is to test on your device using the Expo App.
+Not only does React Native make this process streamlined and easy to work with, but it also allows you to see your app as it will appear on a real device which is a great way to test.

 Follow the [Quickstart Guide](https://facebook.github.io/react-native/docs/getting-started).